everythingfunctional/veggies/README.md

 ### Writing a Test Function

-The simplest test function is one that takes no arguments and produces a `Result_t` value as its output.
+The simplest test function is one that takes no arguments and produces a `result_t` value as its output.
 The function should execute some portion of your code, and make some assertion(s) about the result(s).
-Multiple assertsions can be combined by using the `.and.` operator.
+Multiple assertions can be combined by using the `.and.` operator.
 Also, the `succeed` and `fail` functions are provided if for some reason the provided assertions aren't quite sufficient.